dendronhq/dendron-site/vault/dendron.topic.tags.md

 #example.my-example
 ```

-The tag will look like #example.my-example
+The tag will look like #example.my-example.

-In Dendron, tags are just a shorthand for writing [[tags.example.my-example]].
-You can format your tags as wikilinks if you want to do something regular tags can't, for example adding an alias.
+In Dendron, tags are just a shorthand for writing `[[#example.my-example|tags.example.my-example]]`.
+You can format your tags as wikilinks if you run into any limitations with tags.

 ## Details
 To find all notes that were tagged with this tag, you can click on it while holding down `Ctrl`, press `Ctrl+Enter` on your keyboard, or use the "Dendron: Goto Note" command.